-Idiopathic aplastic anemia is a condition in which the bone marrow fails to properly make blood cells.
-Bone marrow is the soft, fatty tissue in the center of bones that is responsible for producing blood cells and platelets.
+Aplastic anemia is a condition in which the bone marrow does not make enough blood cells.
+Bone marrow is the soft, tissue in the center of bones that is responsible for producing blood cells and platelets.

-Aplastic anemia results from injury to the blood stem cells, immature cells in the bone marrow that give rise to all of other blood cells types.
-The injury causes a decrease in the number of every type of blood cell in the body -- red cells, white cells, and platelets.
-Low numbers of red cells, white cells, and platelets is a condition called pancytopenia.
+Aplastic anemia results from damage to the blood stem cells.
+Stem cells are immature cells in the bone marrow that give rise to all blood cell types (red blood cells, white blood cells, and platelets).
+Injury to the stem cells leads to a decrease in the number of these blood cell types.

 Low red cell count (anemia) can cause:

 - Pallor (paleness)